Shradaya/youtube_DW/docs/requirement_gathering.md

 * `video` - Provides information regarding publish dates
 * `channel` - Provides information about the channel, channel name.
 * `category` - Provides information regarding the genre of the video.
-* `date` - Provides time period for both publish and trending date.
+* `date` - Provides time period information, is further divided into publish and trending date dimension
 * `country` - Provides information about the country in which the video was Trending.

 ## 2. Identified Fact